Updated: Mar 2

 DO I HAVE TO BLEED?

-No you do not need to bleed, however a benefit of bleeding is that you essentially have PRP infusing all over helping with healing and boosting skin regeneration.
-And with this said, although you do not need to bleed to have effective results from MN some of us will, we either have thinner or very vascular skin as I do, or we numb up with the intention of going this deep and numbing helps tolerate these deeper depths.
+No, you do not need to bleed, however, a benefit of bleeding is that you essentially have PRP infusing all over helping with healing and boosting skin regeneration.
+And with this said, although you do not need to bleed to have effective results from MN some of us will, we either have thinner or very vascular skin as I do, or we numb up with the intention of going this deep, and numbing helps to tolerate these deeper depths.